 Overview of the program

-The Temporary public policy to facilitate permanent residence to certain foreign nationals affected by the conflict in Sudan with family in Canada provides a humanitarian pathway to permanent residence for foreign nationals who have family in Canada so that they can find safe haven and build their lives in Canada with support for their settlement and integration.
+As a result of the ongoing conflict in Sudan, the Updated Temporary public policy to further facilitate permanent residence to certain foreign nationals affected by the conflict in Sudan with family in Canada will continue to provide a humanitarian pathway to permanent residence for foreign nationals who have family in Canada so that they can find safe haven and build their lives in Canada with support for their settlement and integration.

 Do not apply if you do not meet the eligibility criteria, as your application will be refused and your processing fees will not be returned.